AndrewJRob/ELK-Project/README.md

 ![ELK Server](ELK/Diagrams/ELKNetwork.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the install-elk.yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the install-elk.yml file may be used to install only certain pieces of it, such as Filebeat or Metricbeatr.

   - [ELK Install File](ELK/YAMLFiles/install-elk.yml)
   - [Filebeat Install](ELK/YAMLFiles/filebeat-playbook.yml)